juandavidgutier/causal_inference_cutaneous_leishmaniasis/README.md

 # Project Title

-Causal association of environmental variables on the occurrence of outbreaks of cutaneous leishmaniasis in Colombia: Are we looking to the wrong side?
+Causal association between environmental variables and the excess cases of cutaneous leishmaniasis in Colombia: Are we looking to the wrong side?

 ## Description